 Our focus is on producing high quality eggs and embryos

 At CREATE Fertility, we advocate Natural and Mild IVF because they focus on the quality of egg/embryos, not the quantity.
-There is considerable scientific evidence to show that embryos produced from IVF cycles with lower stimulation are of higher quality than those produced in conventional IVF.
+There is considerable scientific evidence to show that embryos produced from IVF cycles with lower stimulation are of higher quality than those produced in conventional, high stimulation IVF.
 To illustrate the point, Professor Nargund sometimes uses an excellent study from the Netherlands, published by Dr Esther Baart in Human Reproduction in 2007 (Ref 1).

 Under biopsy, it was found that the same number of eggs were normal in both Conventional and Mild IVF.
 The additional embryos collected through conventional stimulation were abnormal.
 All of the additional drugs, stress and costs were unnecessary; the same result could be achieved with Mild IVF.
 Most importantly, the success rate of Mild IVF is comparable to Conventional IVF, but it comes with the benefits of having fewer side effects and risks, being much less stressful and at a reduced cost.